About the FORUM

 Finding the right fit: How to target effectively in a rapidly changing global market

-In today’s volatile global capital environment, investor relations officers (IROs) are under pressure to find innovative strategies beyond broad outreach to engage with the right investors.
-With Asian equities seeing strong growth over the last decade, Hong Kong emerging as a global hub, and US investors continuing to play a pivotal role, IROs must balance geopolitical complexities, cross-border regulations, and shifting investor appetites to succeed in this global market.
+In today’s volatile global capital environment, IROs are under pressure to find innovative strategies beyond broad outreach to engage with the right investors.
+With Asian equities seeing strong growth over the last decade, Hong Kong emerging as a global hub and US investors continuing to play a pivotal role, IROs must balance geopolitical complexities, cross-border regulations and shifting investor appetites to succeed in this global market.

-Michael Letros, specialist sales solutions for corporate boards, C-suites & investor relations, Bloomberg
+Michael Letros, specialist sales solutions for corporate boards, C-suites and investor relations, Bloomberg

 9.30am